2019 Nucleus Colonies for Sale

 We can do apiary visits and local deliveries for an additional fee, just let us know with your purchase confirmation and we can make arrangements.

 For many years I have been selectively breeding bees both from purchased mite-tolerant queens and managed colonies that have successfully overwintered 2 or more years.
 My selection criteria include the following: Varroa sensitive behavior (meaning the bees will detect and remove mites in capped brood), those who display no signs of disease or pathogen, overwinter well, build up well in the spring, produce enough honey to harvest, and are gentle enough to work without a suit or gloves.

 Nucleus colonies are the best way to begin beekeeping or to add hives to your apiary, since they have a higher survival rate than buying packages from big-time bee breeders.
-They consist of 5 frames of comb, two to three with brood, the rest resources, and overflowing with bees and their own tested queen.
 These nucs will need to be moved into their new full-sized homes as soon as possible, and may need additional feeding if the weather isn't great and honey combs need to be drawn out by bees their first year.

-Five (deep or medium based on your choice) frames with young bees
+Five mediums frames or 4 deep frames, depending on your order, filled with young bees

 Two to three of those are brood frames with different stages of development,

 Two to three remaining are full of honey and pollen

 Nucs are located in Mill Valley or Sebastopol for pick up and can be delivered for an additional fee.